Strongly continuous and locally equi-continuous semigroups on locally convex spaces: Abstract

 \section{Abstract}

-We consider locally equi-continuous strongly continuous semigroups on locally convex spaces $(X,\tau)$.
-First, we show that if $(X,\tau)$ has the property that weak* compact sets of the dual are equi-continuous, then strong continuity of the semigroup is equivalent to weak continuity and local equi-continuity.

-Second, we consider locally convex spaces $(X,\tau)$ that are also equipped with a `suitable' auxiliary norm.
-We introduce the set $\cN$ of $\tau$ continuous semi-norms that are bounded by the norm.
+We consider locally equi-continuous strongly continuous semigroups on locally convex spaces $(X,\tau)$ that are also equipped with a `suitable' auxiliary norm.
+We introduce the set $\cN$ of $\tau$-continuous semi-norms that are bounded by the norm.
 If $(X,\tau)$ has the property that $\cN$ is closed under countable convex combinations, then a number of Banach space results can be generalised in a straightforward way.
 Importantly, we extend the Hille-Yosida theorem.

-We apply the results to the study of transition semigroups of Markov processes on complete separable metric spaces.
+We relate our results to those on bi-continuous semigroups and show that they can be applied to semigroups on $(C_b(E),\beta)$ and $(\cB(\fH),\beta)$ for a Polish space $E$ and a Hilbert space $\fH$ and where $\beta$ is their respective strict topology.